myuantee/FruitDetect/README.md

 ## Usage

 To use this project, first make sure you have all the required libraries installed.
 Then, navigate to the `fruit_detect` folder and follow the instructions above to run the Flutter project and detect fruits in images using the trained model.

+1. flutter emulators --launch Pixel_4_API_33 <!-- Noted that you may create an emulators before you run your flutter application -->
+2. flutter run